Zeeshu911/MERN-Stack-Job-Seeking-Web-Application/README.md

-# Breadcrumbs - MERN Stack Job Seeking Web Application
+#  MERN Stack Job Seeking Web Application

 Breadcrumbs is a full-stack web application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 It is designed to help job seekers search for and apply to job opportunities.